Constitution Avenue: Connecting, extending, and widening B Street NW

 Architect William Mitchell Kendall proposed creating a traffic circle around the Lincoln Memorial to accommodate the bridge, B Street approach, parkway approach, and Ohio Drive SW approach.
 The AMBC was dissatisfied with Kendall's design, however, and ordered a major restudy of the B Street connection in December 1926.

 In May 1927, Kendall presented a revised design for the B Street approach to the Lincoln Memorial traffic circle.
 The NCPC, concerned with the impending construction of Federal Triangle, worried that a traffic circle would not only fail to accommodate the expected increase in traffic volume but also impair the dignity of the memorial as large numbers of fast-moving automobiles whizzed around it.
-CFA members did not agree.
+CFA members disagreed.
 For example, CFA member James Leal Greenleaf argued that the traffic issue was a red herring; future new bridges over the Potomac would completely alleviate all traffic issues within 50 years, he said.

 By September 1927, the NCPC's vision for B Street had expanded.
-Now the agency saw B Street not just as a gateway but as one of the city's great parade avenues, similar to Pennsylvania Avenue NW.
+The agency saw B Street not just as a gateway but as one of the city's great parade avenues, similar to Pennsylvania Avenue NW.